-Last May (2014) I bought a Google Nexus 5 as a second phone to my Nokia Lumia 925.
-After few months Nexus 5 became my primary phone, Nokia 925 (Windows Phone) went to my office lab for testing purposes.
 Moving from a curated ecosystem of Windows Phone was not easy.
-I missed the fantastic camera of Lumia 925, the driving mode which when I am in the car automatically switches my music player and reads out text messages, the Windows Phone connector app for Mac OS X which makes sync with iTunes a breeze.
-I hated the stock Android Dialer, Message, Mail, Player, Photos App for example.
+I missed the fantastic camera of Lumia 925, the driving mode which when I am in the car automatically switches my music player and reads out text messages, and the Windows Phone connector app for Mac OS X which makes sync with iTunes a breeze.
+I hated the stock Android Dialer, Message, Mail, Player, Photos App and so on.
 Then my friends who were using Android helped me with recommendations and I started to get the hang of Android.
-As the year progressed Google updated Nexus 5 to Lollipop and released lot of polished apps for Gmail supporting Office 365, Google Camera, Google Messenger (replacing the awful Hangout).
-I found a simple paid app SMS Backup & Restore by Ritesh Sahu for backing SMS messages and restoring it back (something that iOS and WP does with ease OOB).
-For photos app I found QuickPic Gallery to be good, especially to select multiple photos and delete them, edit them easily.
-For Music I got Rocket Player, for tasks management I went with paid subscription of Todoist which works in all platforms, for detecting when I am in my car switch on Music Player automatically I selected Trigger though IF was the popular app but it suit me.
-Everything was going well until around Christmas 2014 when I accidentally broke the touch screen of Nexus 5, this was the second time it was happening for me, so I decided I need to buy a new phone.
+As the year progressed Google updated the Nexus 5 to Lollipop and released a lot of polished apps for Gmail supporting Office 365, Google Camera, and Google Messenger (replacing the awful Hangout).
+I found a simple paid app SMS Backup & Restore by Ritesh Sahu (and later by SyncTech Pty Ltd) for backing SMS messages and restoring them (something that iOS and WP do with ease OOB).
+For the photos app, I found QuickPic Gallery to be good, especially for selecting multiple photos and deleting them, editing them easily.
+For Music, I got Rocket Player (JRT Studio Music Players), and for task management, I went with a paid subscription to Todoist which works on all platforms.
+To detect when I am in my car, I switch on Music Player automatically I use the Trigger app.
+Everything was going well until around Christmas 2014 when I accidentally broke the touch screen of my Nexus 5, this was the second time it had happened to me, so I decided I needed to buy a new phone.

 HTC Desire 820 Dual Sim bought on Jan 4, 2015